metal-stack/docs/docs/src/development/proposals/MEP8/README.md

   Spares  int
 }

+// VolumeGroup is optional, if given the devices must match. type VolumeGroup struct {
+  // Name of the volumegroup without the /dev prefix Name string
+  // Devices the devices to form a volumegroup device Devices []string
+  // Tags to attach to the volumegroup
+  Tags []string
+}

+// LogicalVolume is a block devices created with lvm on top of a volumegroup type LogicalVolume struct {
+  // Name the name of the logical volume, without /dev prefix, will be accessible at /dev/vgname/lvname Name string
+  // VolumeGroup the name of the volumegroup VolumeGroup string
+  // Size of this LV in mebibytes (MiB)
+  Size uint64
+  // LVMType can be either striped or raid1
+  LVMType LVMType
+}

 // Partition is a single partition on a device, only GPT partition types are supported type Partition struct {
   // Number of this partition, will be added to partitionprefix